The Bankrate promise

 - Household services

 Medical payments coverage pays for medical expenses you incur if you are injured in an accident, regardless of fault.
 If you select this coverage, it follows you when you are walking, riding a bike, on public transportation, driving your own car or someone else’s or if you are a passenger.
-Like PIP, there is no deductible to pay for coverage.
+Like PIP, there is no deductible to pay for coverage, but you have a coverage limit.
+Medical payments coverage is available in states where PIP is not offered.

 Full coverage car insurance

-Collision insurance pays for the damage to your car caused by hitting another vehicle, object or piece of property, regardless of fault.
-A deductible will apply to this coverage, and is based on the deductible you select for the policy.
+Collision coverage pays for the damage to your car caused by hitting another vehicle or object, regardless of fault.
+A deductible will apply to this coverage based on the amount you select.

-Comprehensive insurance, also called other-than-collision coverage, pays for the damage to your car not covered by collision.
+Comprehensive coverage, also called other-than-collision coverage, pays for the damage to your car not covered by collision.
 This includes:

 - Broken windows or windshields